technicat/TootSDK/FORK.md

 - Misc code and comment cleanup
 - Decoders should first match the spec, then add optionals as necessary, try to avoid try? or at least comment what error it's covering up
 - Add spec links to API functions and entities for convenient reference
+- Tempted to remove public inits for JSON entities (would remove a big chunk of code) but I do have a Post copy in fedicat so guess I'll leave it alone